greggbjensen/prdeploy/docs/getting-started/1-github-app.md

 ## 1. Create GitHub App

-1. Go to https://github.com and sign in.
+1. Navigate to https://github.com and sign in.
 2. Click on your profile photo in the top right and choose **Your Organizations**.
 3. Click on the organization you want to add **prdeploy** to.
 4. Select the **Settings** tab, expand **Developer settings** on the left nav and choose **GitHub Apps**.